briansimiyuj/doctor-appointment-app/README.md

     b.
 Create Appointment photo component and mount it on the card component
     c.
 Create Doctor information component and mount it on the card component

+  3. Retrieve the `activeTab` state, `pastAppointments`, and `upcomingAppointments` state variables from the AppointmentContext
+  4. Create `renderAppointment` function that will filter the appointments based on the `activeTab` state variable
+    a.
+If `activeTab` is `Upcoming`, return the `upcomingAppointments` otherwise return the `pastAppointments` and set it to `data` constant
+    b.
+If `data` is empty, return a message saying "No Appointments"
+    c.
+Loop through the `data` array and create a card component for appointment
+       i.
+If the user is patient, return AppointmentCard component and pass `key` and `doctor` as props ii.
+If the user is doctor, return PatientAppointmentCard component and pass `key` and `patient` as props

+    d.
+Return the `renderAppointment` function as a JSX element

     #### Appointed Doctors